• Home

 You good?
 Okay.
 Let’s talk about those shelves.

-My side of the closet is pretty simple – I don’t have a ton of clothing so I really don’t need anything fancy, but I definitely wanted it to be pretty.
-I knew Corey would come up with something both functional and nice-looking, so I told him what I wanted and let him go to town.
+My side of the closet is pretty simple – I don’t have a ton of clothing so I really don’t need anything fancy.
+But, I definitely wanted it to be pretty.
+I knew Corey would come up with something both functional and nice-looking.
+So, I told him what I wanted and let him go to town.

-How to Make Floating Shelves
+How to Make Floating Closet Shelves

 Step 1: Cut Your Wood To Size